Grammar Quiz

 • Has he never cleaned up his bedroom?

-1. The present perfect tense is used to express completed actions in the immediate past.
+The present perfect tense expresses completed actions in the immediate past.
 It is used with just, already, and yet.
 Yet can be used in negatives and questions.
-Already go before the auxiliary has/have and after the main verb and yet come at the end of the sentence.
+Already go before the auxiliary has/have and after the main verb, and yet come at the end of the sentence.
 Both yet and already means before now.

 • He has just arrived.